Technical Information

 days.

-- Calculate the mean for each measured parameter on the new lot.
-Calculate indicies from the
+2. Calculate the mean for each measured parameter on the new lot.
+Calculate indices from the

 measured parameters.